Go to AAD Home

 Patches turn white

-When vitiligo is actively destroying cells that give a person’s skin its color, the patches tend to be pink or tricolor (causing a zone of tan skin between a person’s natural skin color and the white vitiligo).
+When vitiligo is actively destroying cells that give a person’s skin its color, the patches can be pink or tricolor (causing a zone of tan skin between a person’s natural skin color and the white vitiligo).
 Once vitiligo is no longer active, the patches turn completely white, as shown here.

 Lighter patches inside your mouth or nose